OpenframeProject/Openframe-Extension/README.md

 ## Developing an Extension

-A extension is simply a node module which exports an instance of this Extension class.
+An extension is simply a node module which exports an instance of this Extension class.
 The Extension class constructor takes a single argument, a properties object which can be used to specify the extension's functionality.

 The Extension class provides instance properties which give access to the REST API client (`this.rest`), the global event system (`this.pubsub`), and the frame model object (`this.frame`).